elvinos/AppDesignReport/LatestBuild/ReportSections/sectionbuild.md

 ## Compatibility & Responsiveness

-The team underwent research on which browser simulators to use while for testing compatibility and responsiveness of the IXN website.
-BrowserStack because of its free trial plan and the span of emulators was the tool chosen to perform the tests \cite{g6}.
-BrowserStack, in fact, offered the possibility of testing the IXN website on a multitude of Operating System, Devices and Browsers.
-Moreover, to integrate and broaden the results of the tests the team tested the IXN project on physical devices as well.
+The team researched which browser simulators to use for testing the compatibility and responsiveness of the IXN website.
+BrowserStack was an attractive option because of the range of emulators that the tool offers \cite{g6}.
+BrowserStack offered the possibility of testing the IXN website on a multitude of Operating Systems, Devices and Browsers.
+The team tested the IXN project on physical devices as well.
 The results obtained for desktops and laptops are displayed below:

 \begin{figure}[H]
       \centering